cyanguwa/DeepLearningProfiling/README.md

 Scripts for profiling, post-processing and Roofline plotting are added on top of the original repositories.
 Some of the profiling scripts are based on:
 - https://gitlab.com/NERSC/roofline-on-nvidia-gpus/

-The new hierarchical Roofline methodology is:
+The new hierarchical Roofline methodology is: [Based on Nsight Compute from CUDA 11]

 - Time: sm__cycles_elapsed.avg / sm__cycles_elapsed.avg.per_second
 - FLOPs: